 Miradore logo

-Miradore uses per-device pricing with free tier pricing, runs on cloud, supports iOS, Android, Windows, and Free plan available (no credit card required).
+Miradore uses per-device pricing with free tier pricing, runs on cloud, supports iOS, Android, Windows, and Free plan (up to 50 devices, no credit card required); 14-day Premium+ trial.

 Written by RajatFact-checked by Chandrasmita